XDamianX-coder/Molecular_descriptors_app/README.md

   You need to drop environment.yaml file in directory such like: C:\Users\{user_name}.
   You need to use cd to get to directory where Descriptors_app.py is.
   In 4th point You can use your own NAME.
-  Descriptors_app.py should be replaced with name of the .py file that You have already download.
+  Descriptors_app.py should be replaced with name of the .py file that You have already downloaded.
   If You have any issue, contact me: dam.now22@protonmail.com